 1978: The age restrictions for severely disabled persons were removed so that they could continue to participate in Scouting programs beyond the cutoff ages--11 for Cubs, 18 for Boy Scouts, 21 for Explorers.

 1980: Boy Scout membership declines to 4.3 million, in part due to less emphasis on camping.
 A new Boy Scout handbook is issued and Camping is restored to the required merit badge list to be an Eagle Scout.
 The word “campfire” which was totally dropped in the 1970s Handbook for all Scouts was restored.
 A new Boy Scout uniform with red shoulder loops is designed and introduced by Oscar de la Renta.

-1981: Posts that primarily consisted of seminars at high school with guest speakers were recategorized as Career Awareness Explorer posts (Exploring specialty programs were categorized into aviation, business, science and engineering, law and government, law enforcement, health careers, outdoor, Sea Exploring, sports, career education, arts, skilled trades, social service, fire and rescue, and communications).
+1981: Boy Scouts could earn a Handicapped Awareness merit badge.
+Posts that primarily consisted of seminars at high school with guest speakers were recategorized as Career Awareness Explorer posts (Exploring specialty programs were categorized into aviation, business, science and engineering, law and government, law enforcement, health careers, outdoor, Sea Exploring, sports, career education, arts, skilled trades, social service, fire and rescue, and communications).

 1984: The Varsity program introduced for older scouts, emphasis included athletics, outdoor high-adventure and service, after a 2-yr pilot test.
 Boy Scout membership: 4.7 million.
 Girl Scout membership: 2.8 million.